 The original class, called context, will receive a field for storing a reference to one of the strategies.
 The context will delegate the work to a linked strategy instead of executing it on its own.

-The context won't be responsible for picking the appropriate algorithm for the job.
+The context will not be responsible for picking the appropriate algorithm for the job.
 Instead, the client will pass a desired strategy to the context.

-In our navigation app, each routing algorithm will move to its own class with a single method
+In our navigation app, each routing algorithm will be extracted to its own class with a single method

-buildRoute that accepts origin and destination and returns a collection of route checkpoints.
+buildRoute.
+The method will accept origin and destination and return a collection of route checkpoints.

 Even though each routing class might build a different route given the same arguments, the

-Map class won't really care which one is selected, since its primary job is to render a set of checkpoints on the map.
+Map class will not really care which one is selected, since its primary job is to render a set of checkpoints on the map.